graph TB

 - 1 AKS cluster with 2-10 automatically scaling nodes

-- 1 PostgreSQL database with high availability
+- 1 PostgreSQL database with high availability (user management)

 - 1 DNS zone for your domain